vltansky/explain-changes-mcp/README.md

 ## MCP Prompt

 ### `explain-changes`
-Instructions for explaining git diffs with visual output.
-The AI will get the diff, analyze the changes, and call the tool with appropriate annotations.
+Instructions for reviewing git diffs with visual output.
+The AI will get the diff, review the changes, and call the tool with appropriate annotations.

 ---